GuillaumeDua/CppShelf/README.md

     💡 The installed package is **dependency-free**: it never ships nor declares third-party libraries.

     Optional enhancements that rely on a third party (e.g. `fmt`) are a source/consumer-time opt-in: enable the feature and provide the dependency in your own build.
+    Enabling such an opt-in when building `csl` itself (e.g. `-DCSL_AG__ENABLE_FMTLIB_SUPPORT=ON`) affects only `csl`'s own tests and examples: the macro and its third-party link are build-tree-only (`$<BUILD_INTERFACE:>`) and are stripped from the installed/exported target, so the package stays neutral.
-    Installing a component whose interface links an external package is rejected at configure time.
+    A component whose interface would still leak an external package into the install is rejected at configure time.

     Because such enhancements are gated by a preprocessor macro in the header, they stay fully available from the installed package: the consumer provides the dependency and defines the macro in its own build.